 Laura Aubert is commonly known to create colorful paintings mixed with fabric textures.
 In her work tactility shares a leading role with visual effects, not knowing which one catches the viewer's attention the most.
 Her inspiration comes from the natural landscapes which feature the process of metamorphosis, through a variety of textile textures.
 It allows the observer to break away from traditional representation of nature, letting them create their own imaginary world as the protagonist in the narrative of the painting.

 Laura’s paintings inspire the viewer to connect emotionally.
 She expresses something of the human vulnerability.
 It's about allowing all emotions to flow through love becoming a unique opportunity to really know the depths.
-Not having absolute control of the situation, the possibility of harm and still without losing our capacity for evolution, learning and enthusiasm.
 She constructs exaggerated depictions of connected bodies whose anatomies create visual forms integrating shapes in background, opening the doors to fantasy.

 The variety of textures and materials give shape to an exuberant nature that drives us to touch it, to feel the roughness of those textile backgrounds.
 A single piece of artwork may contain many different processes through which materials and mediums have been constructed in a variety of ways and layers.
 She applies acrylic paint and textures created with papers and fabrics.
 Her methods also include experimenting using different types of embroidery, lace, zippers, feathers and sequins to achieve her desired effect.